 Conversely, when the shorter .40 S&W cartridge is chambered in the 10mm chamber, there’s effectively no physical way for it to be anything less than completely chambered.
 Even out of spec, too-long brass with a shallow-seated bullet is going to have room in the chamber and the slide is going to be completely in battery, as far forwards as it’s capable of going.
 The least headspace possible.
 Every time.

-2) Overbuilt.
-A 10mm GLOCK has a heavier and thicker slide, thicker chamber and barrel walls, stronger recoil spring, and a larger locking block than a .40 GLOCK.
-In the event of a .40 S&W round that is over pressure due to excessive powder, a bullet that is seated too deeply, etc, the pistol is more likely to shrug it off or at least more likely to suffer less damage.
+2) Overbuilt A 10mm GLOCK pistol has a heavier and thicker slide, thicker chamber and barrel walls, a stronger recoil spring, and a larger locking block than a .40 GLOCK.
+In the event of a .40 S&W round that’s over pressure due to excessive powder, a bullet that is seated too deeply, etc, the pistol is more likely to shrug it off or at least more likely to suffer less damage.